snowplow/documentation/docs/understanding-your-pipeline/events/index.md

 Some of these are [baked-in events](#baked-in-events), while others are [self-describing events](#self-describing-events) that were predefined by the Snowplow team, e.g. link clicks.
 Tracking SDKs usually provide dedicated API to create out-of-the-box events (regardless of their kind).

-You can also create custom events to match your business logic.
+You can also create custom events to match your business requirements.
 For that purpose, you can either define your own [self-describing events](#self-describing-events) (recommended), or use [structured events](#structured-events).

 | Out-of-the-box events | Custom events |
 |:-:|:-:|